 Students are expected to spend an appropriate amount of time preparing for, and then reviewing each lesson and its material.
 We meet for 90 minutes each week, so ~180 minutes of preparation and review may be appropriate for most students.

 Grades and Grading Standards:

 30% Class Participation (i.e. Discussions, Asking Questions, Group-and- individual work)

-30% Assigned Tasks
+30% Assigned Tasks (including e-portfolio submission)

 20% Student Presentations